Skip to main content

 Credential storage

 In Kubernetes, mount the API key as a secret and reference it via SYNAP_API_KEY in your pod spec.
-The same pattern works for Docker, Vercel, AWS Lambda, and Cloudflare Workers.
+The same pattern works for Docker, Vercel, and AWS Lambda (Python 3.11+ on host required).

 Verify installation